Nst2Disil/music_system/README.md

-Выпускная квалификационная работа «Разработка системы распознавания и воспроизведения музыки на основе изображений нотных листов и её интеграция с Telegram Bot API».

-Graduate qualification work «Development of a music playback system based on images of sheet music using artificial intelligence and integration with the Telegram Bot API».
+Graduate qualification work «Development of a system for recognizing and playing music based on images of sheet music and its integration with Telegram Bot API».
+Backend part of the system.

 In purpose to launch application in Docker-container see run_docker.sh script.